 Group 2: Wednesday, April 22, 4:00 PM to 6:00 PM (Pacific Time)

-This book club will be held over Zoom.
-Participants commit to reading this book, completing a short assignment, and participating in the two-hour book club with video camera on.
+This book club was held over Zoom.
+Participants commited to reading this book, completing a short assignment, and participating in the two-hour book club with video camera on.

 Program benefits